Tolbat/JagdoomE/README.md

 This project allows you to build Doom for the Jaguar under linux.
 It uses the latest toolchain released by Atari which was put into the Public Domain.
 You can read about the Jaguar saga elsewhere - we're just concerned with Doom.
 We can thank Carl Forhan from Songbird Productions for that.
 He talked Carmack into releasing the Jaguar source, then played with it enough to get it to work on real hardware, then released the source for others to play with.

 Having never worked on Doom for any platform, I always wanted to work on the Jaguar, and have it available to anyone and everyone.
 Using the work Saturn posted back in 2015, and with the assistance of ChillyWillyGuru I have returned the old Windows DOS build back to service.
-While it is easier and takes less steps in linux.
-We are going to use Windows 10 64 bit.
+While it is easier and takes less steps in Linux, we are going to use Windows 10 64 bit.

 ## Additional Tools Required for Windows
-1:  DosBox 74-3
+1-  DosBox 74-3
-2:  Python for windows
+2-  Python for windows
-3:  GetTheWad.py - provided
+3-  GetTheWad.py - provided by Tolbat
-4:  PadTempBin1.py - provided
+4-  PadTempBin1.py - provided by Tolbat

 ## Creating your Doom IWAD file
 Assuming you don't have the wad file for the game, but you DO have the original